rhalbersma/hub/readme.txt

-Hub 2.0 Copyright (C) 2015-2017 Fabien Letouzey.
+Hub 2.1 Copyright (C) 2015-2019 Fabien Letouzey.
 This program is distributed under the GNU General Public License version 3.
 See license.txt for more details.

 ---

-Today is 2017-07-11.
+Today is 2019-07-06.
-Hub is a minimal graphical interface (GUI) for the Scan international (10x10) draughts engine.
+Hub is a minimal graphical interface (GUI) for the Scan international (10x10) draughts engine (and variants).
 It was designed only for operating Scan during the Computer Olypiads and is released "as is" in the hope that you find it useful, especially on Mac or Linux.
-Hub is written in Java and is hopefully cross-platform.
+Hub is written in Java and is hopefully cross-platform (excluding mobile ones unfortunately).

 In order to run Hub, you will need:
 - Scan installed on your machine (version 3.0 or more recent)